ASCS-eV/smart-contracts/contracts/marketplace/metadata/README.md

-# EVES-003: TZIP-21 rich metadata specification

-## Asset definition
+# EVES-003: ENVITED Asset definition

-An asset is defined by the [GaiaX 4 PLC-AAD Manifest Ontology](https://github.com/GAIA-X4PLC-AAD/ontology-management-base/tree/main/manifest/).
+An asset is defined by the [GaiaX 4 PLC-AAD Manifest ontology](https://github.com/GAIA-X4PLC-AAD/ontology-management-base/tree/main/manifest/).
 The example in this folder is taken from Release v0.1.4 from the [hd-map-asset-example](https://github.com/GAIA-X4PLC-AAD/hd-map-asset-example).

+## Pinata IPFS

+Public information is provided via [IPFS](https://ipfs.tech/).
+A commercial pinning service is [Pinata](https://pinata.cloud/), which is used and recommended here.

+### CID v1
+By default, uploads through the Pinata web interface return a v0 CID which are prefixed with *Qm*.
+In ENVITED it is recommended to use [CID v1](https://docs.ipfs.tech/concepts/content-addressing/#version-1-v1).
+The only way you can change this is via the API, not in the web app.
+You can change them with *pinataOptions*, as outlined [here](https://docs.pinata.cloud/web3/pinning/pinata-metadata#pinataoptions).

+### Double file extension
+When uploading a file you have to rename your file e.g. *file* or *image* instead of *file.json* or *image.png* excluding the data extension suffix, because Pinata saves it exactly as is.
+When you go to download the file, the system will keep that original file name, but since your local system recognizes the file type, it adds the extension again automatically.
+So, *file.json* would download as *file.json.json* because it's applying the *.json* extension to the full file name *file.json*.

 ## Privacy layer